(Learning goals written by Claude, Sonnet 4.6, Anthropic)

 Reactions forming the Major Macromolecules

 Figure 1.29 Dehydration Synthesis Reactions Involved in Macromolecule Formation.
-The major organic reactions required for the biosynthesis of lipids, nucleic acids (DNA/RNA), proteins, and carbohydrates are shown.
+The major organic reactions involved in the biosynthesis of lipids, nucleic acids (DNA/RNA), proteins, and carbohydrates are illustrated.
 Note that in all of these reactions, there is a functional group that contains two electron-withdrawing groups (the carboxylic acid, phosphoric acid, and the hemiacetal, each having two oxygen atoms attached to a central carbon or phosphorus atom).
 This forms a reactive, partially positive center atom (carbon in the case of the carboxylic acid and hemiacetal, or phosphorus in the case of the phosphoric acid) that the electronegative oxygen or nitrogen can attack from an alcohol or amine functional group.
 Within biological systems, many functional groups, such as carboxylic acids, require activation before they can be utilized in synthesis reactions, which will be detailed in later chapters.

 Summary